 Results provides a special view mode to have the camera follow an occupant as they travel through the simulation.
-To activate this mode, select the desired occupant, and then either click the Follow Occupant button 7 in the main toolbar or right-click the occupant and select Follow Occupant.
+To activate this mode, select the desired occupant, and then either click the Follow Occupant button racksquare stress follow Occupant.
 The camera will remain behind the occupant as results are played back.
 Activating this view mode will deactivate other views and tours.
-To stop following the occupant, click the Stop Following Occupant button 7 or right-click anywhere in the 3D view or navigation view and select Stop Following Occupant.
+To stop following the occupant, click the Stop Following Occupant button racksquare or right-click anywhere in the 3D view or navigation view and select Stop Following Occupant.